Lalitsh03/upscaling-illusion/README.md

 ### Step 3 — SQL queries (DBeaver)

-Nine standalone queries in `sql/02_analysis_queries.sql` cover every angle of the project — from the headline divergence table to a value efficiency score that rates each GPU against its generation average.
+Nine standalone queries in `sql/02_analysis_queries.sql` cover every angle of the project ranging from the headline divergence table to a value efficiency score that rates each GPU against its generation average.
 These were written to be run directly in DBeaver against `data/gpu_analysis.db` with no additional setup.

-### Step 4 — Dashboard (Power BI)

-The five CSVs in `data/powerbi/` are pre-shaped view tables — each one is the exact shape needed for one visual in Power BI, so no further transformation is needed inside Power BI Desktop.
-The dashboard has five visuals across a 1400×900 canvas with a vendor slicer wired to the frame gen breakdown chart.

 ---